 1) Your parent may simply be exhausted

-I read on one forum, that for one elderly gentleman a bath was the equivalent, for him, in shear physical effort, as a full gym workout had been for him in his younger days.
+I read on one forum, that for one elderly gentleman a bath was the equivalent, for him, in sheer physical effort, to a full gym workout had been for him in his younger days.

 And I know that my mom is very often saying she is exhausted before she even starts the day.

-If your loved one is predominantly sedentary, and really is not getting much exercise, it is very likely that they have poorer circulation than if they were more active, and will have less energy than someone who is still maintaining a greater degree of physical activity.
+If your loved one is predominantly sedentary, not getting much exercise, it is very likely that they have poorer circulation, than if they were more active, and will have less energy than someone who is still maintaining a greater degree of physical activity.

 Offer to help set things out for a bath and to tidy up after they bathe

 Help with setting the bathroom up with products and towels etc., and then clean it up for your loved one after they have used it.

 You can also offer to help your loved one bathe to make it less of a physical exertion for them, or offer to get a professional in to help them bathe to make it easier.